FlipForensics/ubiquitous-garbanzo/AIFT_accuracy_report.md

 Evidence integrity:
 A review agent (stage 1) noted a lack of evidence integrity section in the accuracy report.
 Evidence integrity is proven in a forensic way by calculating hashes.
 This is done by AIFT before and after running the tool.
 This is shown in the report.
+The full documentation can be found in the wiki: https://github.com/FlipForensics/AIFT/wiki/Forensic-Integrity.
 If the review agent is not happy with this explenation it can also prove this by reviewing the code of AIFT.